anoma/namada/documentation/docs/src/user-guide/wallet.md

 # Namada Wallet Guide

-This document describes the different wallet concepts and options that are available to users of Namada who want to be able to [send, receive and interact](#send-and-receive-tokens) with NAM tokens on the Namada blockchain.
+This document describes the different wallet concepts and options that are available to users of Namada who want to be able to [send, receive and interact](#send-and-receive-nam-tokens) with NAM tokens on the Namada blockchain.

 Check out the different options to generate a wallet:
 - File System Wallet
+- Web Wallet
 - Paper Wallet
 - Hardware Wallet